 7. Small Toys And Plastic Eggs Can Be Hazardous

-If you’re giving Easter baskets to the kids at your gathering, chances are good that they will have plastic eggs, fake plastic grass, stuffed animals, small toys, or other fun items.
+If you’re giving Easter baskets to the kids, chances are good that they’ll have plastic eggs, fake plastic grass, stuffed animals, small toys, or other fun items.
 These items, however, may not be so fun for cats who swallow them or chew them into shards.

 Not only are they choking hazards, they can also break apart into sharp pieces and do internal damage, or they can cause gastrointestinal blockages.

 Keep them out of reach of cats, and when kids are done playing with them, put them away.
 If you hide plastic eggs, make sure they are all accounted for when everyone is finished searching for them.

 Easter lilies are beautiful and people love to see them on Easter, but these plants are toxic for cats.

 Many of the substitute plants that people use in place of Easter lilies can also be toxic to cats.
 Make sure that guests know not to bring these flowers as gifts, and keep them out of your home during the holiday.